VerdeHarvest/.github/profile/README.md

 ![VerdeHarvest git](https://github.com/VerdeHarvest/.github/assets/59466195/1779d95d-c2cc-489d-a448-991c90d73424)

-# VerdeHarvest: Harnessing the Power of Connectivity.
+# VerdeHarvest: Harvesting the Power of Connectivity.

 Welcome to the VerdeHarvest GitHub organization!
 VerdeHarvest is a transformative platform dedicated to revolutionizing agriculture by connecting farmers, suppliers, and buyers.
 This repository serves as the central hub for VerdeHarvest's source code and development history.